timescale/docs/timescaledb/getting-started/create-hypertable.md

 ## Next steps
 Next, ingest some sample stock trade data into TimescaleDB!
-Step 4, ['Add time-series data' section][add-data], will show you how to populate the hypertable you just created.
+Step 4, ['Add time-series data' section][add-data], will show you how to populate the tables you just created.

 [core-concepts-hypertables]: /getting-started/add-data/
 [add-data]: /overview/core-concepts/hypertables-and-chunks/